Saving California's Kelp Forest May Depend On Eating Purple Sea Urchins

 "They've just got a bunch of spines, bright colors," says Gardner.

 What's inside is the part we eat, the uni — a part of the sea urchin considered a delicacy in Japanese cuisine.
 (You might have encountered it on the menu at a sushi restaurant.)
-Commercial divers have been harvesting urchins in California for decades.
-Primarily red sea urchin, because they're bigger.
+Commercial divers have been harvesting urchins in California for decades — primarily red sea urchin, because they're bigger.
+Gardner says we should be eating more of the purple ones.

-"The problem with these guys is that when you open them up... there's nothing in there," he says.
+"The problem with these guys is that when you open them up ... there's nothing in there," he says.
+Since the urchins have eaten up their food supply, they're basically skeletons.

 Enter aquaculture, or the farming of aquatic organisms.